 The opening game of the inaugural UEFA European Championship produced an encounter barely equalled for drama in the 52 years since.
-The teams traded early blows before France went 2-1 up just before half-time, yet there was still little sign of the explosion of goals to come.
-Les Bleus doubled their advantage twice – either side of Ante Žanetić's 55th-minute effort – to lead 4-2 with 15 minutes left, but three strikes in five minutes turned the match on its head in remarkable fashion.
+The teams traded early blows before France went 2-1 up just before half-time, yet there was little sign of the explosion of goals to come.
+Les Bleus doubled their advantage twice – either side of Ante Žanetić's 55th-minute effort – to lead 4-2 with a quarter of an hour left, but three strikes in five minutes turned the match on its head in remarkable fashion.

 1976 semi-finals: Yugoslavia 2-4 West Germany (aet)

 With West Germany two down inside half an hour, the holders' title defence was on the rocks.
 Helmut Schön's 1974 FIFA World Cup winners did not deal in capitulations, however, and were on level terms again with eight minutes left thanks to Heinz Flohe and substitute Dieter Müller.
 Müller hit two more in the last six minutes of extra time to complete his hat-trick and put West Germany through to a showpiece against Czechoslovakia – not a bad international debut for the forward.

 In front through Jean-François Domergue's goal midway through the first half, France were in charge and destined for a home final until Rui Jordão struck with 16 minutes remaining.
 With a spring in their step, Portugal took the lead in extra time and appeared to have orchestrated the unlikeliest of turnarounds; France had Michel Platini in their ranks, though.
 Inspirational throughout the tournament, their captain once more came to the fore, setting up his team's equaliser before notching a 119th-minute winner.